Skip to main content

 Common Questions

-Who is liable in an Uber or Lyft accident?
+Who pays after an Uber or Lyft accident in Denver?

 Can I sue Uber or Lyft directly?

-How long do I have to file a rideshare accident claim?
+How long do I have to file a rideshare accident claim in Colorado?

 Attorneys Available Now